 Restaurants, a book store, and an ATM are located on-site.

 Wear comfortable shoes for exploring the museum and surrounding garden.

 The museum and gardens are fully accessible to wheelchairs and strollers.

 The Calouste Gulbenkian Museum is located on Avenida de Berna, roughly 15 minutes by road from Comércio Plaza (Praça do Comércio) and Lisbon’s waterfront area.
 Take the metro to either São Sebastião or Praça de Espanha station.
 Alternatively, you can arrive by bus, taxi, or on a hop-on, hop-off bus tour.

 The Calouste Gulbenkian Museum and Gulbenkian Garden are open year-round, although the museum is closed on Tuesdays and some holidays.
 Opt for an early morning or late-afternoon visit to avoid crowds.

 History of the Calouste Gulbenkian Museum

-The Calouste Gulbenkian Museum in Lisbon houses one of Portugal's finest private art collections.
-A wealthy man named Calouste Gulbenkian collected art for more than 40 years, and when he died in 1955, he left his collection to Portugal to be set up in a museum.
-The collection includes a gold Egyptian mummy mask, a collection of bronze cats and other items from Egypt, an alabaster bowl that is more than 2,700 years old, a vast collection of Hellenic coins, a 2,400 year old Attic vase, rare Chinese porcelain items, Japanese prints, and Persian tapestries from the 16th and 17th centuries.
+Wealthy collector Calouste Gulbenkian amassed art for more than 40 years until his death in 1955, leaving his collection to the country of Portugal to be set up as a museum for the general public.
+His original collection contains paintings by European masters along with ancient relics such as a gold Egyptian mummy mask, a vast collection of Hellenic coins, rare Chinese porcelain items, Japanese prints, and Persian tapestries from the 16th and 17th centuries.